cse110-fall22-group37/cse110-fall22-group37/__tests__/E2E/manualsScriptsE2E.md

    - Tags: Vegan, Kids
    - Image: Download image and add it
    - Click "Save Restaurant"
+3. Verify there are 2 entries
-3. Click Delete all
+4. Click Delete all
-4. Verify if all entries have been deleted
+5. Verify if all entries have been deleted